kine90/Stylegan2ADAPytorch_SharedTexture/README.md

     Build cuda_11.1.relgpu_drvr455TC455_06.29069683_0`

 **Done!**
 If it **DOES NOT** work, Ctrl-C immediately and see if the path that is used is 11.0 or 11.1 or whatever earlier version.

 P/S: on Windows you may hit a problem with OMP (Initializing libiomp5.dylib, but found libiomp5.dylib already initialized), simply ignore them by adding: os.environ['KMP_DUPLICATE_LIB_OK']='True' to your train.py and training_loop.py

-**Last, find a stylegan 2-ada pytorch pickle, or download one from Nvidia´s repo.** https://nvlabs-fi-cdn.nvidia.com/stylegan2-ada-pytorch/pretrained/
+**Last, find a stylegan 2-ada pytorch pickle, or download one from Nvidia´s repo.**
+https://nvlabs-fi-cdn.nvidia.com/stylegan2-ada-pytorch/pretrained/

 ## Usage

 There are two main working versions:

 ### generate_UDP_v3.py

 This version expects to receive random seed and interpolation values from udp and sends back the generated image as shared texture.
-For a list of udp commands check udp_commands.txt Tensor z (with shape[1,512]) is generated using gaussian noise with the random seed received from UDP. z is then mapped to latent w_samples.
+For a list of udp commands check udp_commands.txt.
+Tensor z (with shape[1,512]) is generated using gaussian noise with the random seed received from UDP.
+z is then mapped to latent w_samples.
 From w_samples an image is generated.
 The code blends z and w_using an interpolation factor wich is set trough udp.
 Both are useful to smooth the transition of a frame into the previous one.
 Z interpolation tends to add variety to the transition, while W interpolation results in a more straight transition from image A to B. I usually go for a mix of the two.

 ### generate_receiveZ_v3.py

 This version expects to receive the Z Tensor as a spout texture with resolution 512x1.
 Other parameters can be controlled trough UDP.
-For a list of udp commands check udp_commands.txt Tensor z is received from Spout.
-The pixel brightness is converted to float (range 0-1), scaled using the specified sclaed factor, and offset of half of it, as Stylegan expects noise with positive and negative values. z is then mapped to latent w_samples.
+For a list of udp commands check udp_commands.txt
+Tensor z is received from Spout.
+The pixel brightness is converted to float (range 0-1), scaled using the specified sclaed factor, and offset of half of it, as Stylegan expects noise with positive and negative values.
+z is then mapped to latent w_samples.
 From w_samples an image is generated and sent back as shared texture.
 The code blends w_samples using an interpolation factor wich is set trough udp.

 TO-DO:
 Fully replace spout with shared texture, which is faster.